TobiasDev/relaxed-dark/README.md

 # Relaxed Dark
 A relaxing dark theme to make your daily computer usage pleasant for your eyes

+## Important!
+I haven't released this theme on any "store" yet.
+I will once I'm happy with the base of it.

 ## Themes
 ### KDE
 - **IN BETA:** Color-Scheme